ndiego/block-visibility/readme.txt

 **Added**

 * New UI allows users to toggle on and off the available visibility controls at the block level, making for a cleaner interface.
+* New "control sets" attribute structure which improves the scalability of the plugin and allows nearly unlimited new features/functionality in the future.

+**Changed**

+* Updated all visibility frontend tests to respect new "control sets" attribute structure while maintaining backwards compatibility.
+* Updated all editor conditional indicators to respect new "control sets" attribute structure while maintaining backwards compatibility.

 **Removed**